July 18, 20257 min read

 6. Cooking Wet-Battered Foods

 Wet batter doesn't set the same way it does in oil.
-In an air fryer, it drips off and creates a mess.
+In a convection cooker, it drips off and creates a mess.

-Tip: Stick to dry breaded coatings or freeze battered items before air frying to help them set.
+Tip: Stick to dry breaded coatings or freeze battered items before cooking to help them set.

 7. Using Parchment Too Soon